How will US tariffs and economic instability impact UK savers?

 The subsequent US tariff pause saw the FTSE 100 rise by 4.2% in the early hours of trading on 10 April, demonstrating the impact of global events on asset prices.
 The temporary nature of the pause, which may be a reprieve rather than a full cancellation of tariffs, suggests more volatility is on the way.

 Before the tariffs, economists forecast between two and four base rate cuts this year.
-The first occurred in February, with a second .25% cut widely expected in May.
+The first occurred in February, with a second 0.25% cut in May.
+A third base rate cut, to 4%, was made in August

 The forecasted change in interest rates may impact the interest rate offered by banks, however, which in turn may affect which products UK savers deposit their money into.

-Given the anticipated cuts to the Bank of England’s base rate, and the possibility of increasing inflation, fixed rate bonds can help savers ‘lock in’ higher interest rates and protect the value of their money from increasing inflation.
+Given the anticipated cuts to the Bank of England’s base rate, and the possibility of increasing inflation, fixed rate bonds can help savers ‘lock in’ higher interest rates.

 Notice accounts offer higher interest rates than easy access savings accounts but more flexibility than a fixed rate bond.
 They may be useful during times of economic uncertainty, helping secure higher interest payments while providing the flexibility to withdraw your money (after a set notice period).